johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     This is very sincere and very weird.
 There are some absolutely *incredible* – by which I mean *totally non-sensical* – choices in the production here.

-    One example: a random spoken-word section at the end that's reminiscent of a radio voiceover.
+    One example: a random spoken-word section at the end that’s reminiscent of a radio voiceover.

-    In a word, it's bonkers.
+    In a word, it’s bonkers.

 - country: "Greece"
   emoji: "🇬🇷"